Josiah Thompson: Last Second in Dallas (2021)

 Years later, Thompson completely revised his work on the Kennedy assassination, including some of his conclusions.
-Combined with personal memoirs and accounts of his investigation of the evidence, the 475-page illustrated result (361 pages of text, plus appendix, extensive notes and index), Last Second in Dallas (ISBN 978-0-7006-3008-0), was published by the University Press of Kansas in February 2021.
+Combined with personal memoirs and accounts of his investigation of the evidence, the 475-page illustrated result (361 pages of text, plus appendix, extensive notes and index), Last Second in Dallas, was published by the University Press of Kansas in February 2021.

 In 1979, twelve years after publication of Six Seconds in Dallas, Thompson was hired to write part of a new book on the then-just-released House Select Committee on Assassinations (HSCA) Report.
 His assignment was to evaluate the part of the House Report dealing with the physical facts of what happened in Dealey Plaza.
 He gave up that project in frustration, the new book explains, when he became convinced that the core evidence in the case, as then understood, was internally contradictory.
 Confronting an apparent impasse, he turned away from the case and did not return to it until 2011.

 During the 32 years since 1979, Thompson recounts in Last Second, the corpus of reliable evidence in the case changed.
 With respect to the forensic evidence in particular, Thompson claims that advances in scientific research with regard to both acoustics and ballistics removed what had been thought to be major facts from the table of genuine evidence, by showing them to be mistaken.

 Thompson relies not only on the Zapruder film and the police radio dictabelt recording of the shooting (which he defends as valid), but also begins the book by quoting the reports of numerous witnesses he interviewed for LIFE magazine in 1966 and 1967.
 In the end, Thompson writes, he concluded that the cleansed forensic arguments confirm what numerous eye-witnesses reported just after the shooting in November 1963, that is, that Kennedy had been shot from the front as well as from behind.